-I am publishing this post one year to the day that we moved into our little house.
-I was quite apprehensive of how downsizing would work for us, but I can say now, without a shadow of a doubt that it was the right choice.
+I am publishing this post one year to the day that we moved into our smaller house.
+I was quite apprehensive of how downsizing our family home would work for us, but I can say now, without a shadow of a doubt that it was the right choice.

-Don’t get me wrong, living in a small space with little kids has not been easy all of the time, but I realised how monumentally my perspective has shifted after watching a home show on HGTV.
+Don’t get me wrong, living in a small house with little kids has not been easy all of the time, but I realised how monumentally my perspective has shifted after watching a home show on HGTV.
 The new homeowner was super excited to be moving into her enormous house (3000 sqr ft+) and although I could appreciate her lovely home my first thought was – THERE IS SO MUCH CLEANING TO DO!
 How would she ever finish cleaning that massive house??
-It’s like she’d be on a constant cycle of cleaning.
+She’d be on a constant cycle of cleaning.

 I hate cleaning.
 If I had the money I would hire a cleaner and be done with the wretched task.
 So my small house suits me.
 It can be cleaned completely in those small bursts that usually strike me when I’m meant to be doing other things.

 There are many other benefits of living in a smaller home.
-I’ve laid out some of them below in a neat wee list:
+I’ve laid out some of them below.

 1. Cleaning time

-I can vacuum all but the tiny second bedroom from one power point in my house.
+I can vacuum all but the tiny second bedroom from one power point in my smaller home.
 We have black carpet (why did we do that to ourselves???) so we have to vacuum regularly, luckily it doesn’t take too long.

 2. Forced decluttering

 More stuff makes you look and feel like a crazy hoarder when your house is small.
 There are limited surfaces for placing things on, so anything not away in a drawer or cupboard adds to the overwhelm.
 It’s pretty much the best way to declutter – having all your shit laid out in front of you and just getting rid of as much of it as you can.